 - Definition: Non-Traditional/Alternative Investments are often structured as private investments and are generally formed as limited partnerships or limited liability companies and, in many cases, organized in low or no tax jurisdictions.
-The managers of these investments generally are allowed to operate with greater flexibility than most traditional investment managers and their compensation usually includes substantial performance incentives.

-- Objective: Investment in alternatives may be considered by this organization within the context of an overall investment plan.
+The managers of these investments generally are allowed to operate with greater flexibility than most traditional investment managers and their compensation usually includes substantial performance incentives. - Objective: Investment in alternatives may be considered by this organization within the context of an overall investment plan.
 The objective of such investments will be to seek to diversify the portfolio, complementing traditional equity and fixed-income investments and improving the overall performance consistency of the portfolio.
-It is acknowledged that there is no guarantee that this objective will be realized.

-- Transparency and Liquidity: It is acknowledged that these investments are less transparent than traditional investments and that liquidity in such investments is usually significantly limited.
-Liquidity constraints, including lockup provisions and redemption or withdrawal fees, must be taken into consideration when making allocations to such investments.

-- Allowable Strategies: Since alternative investments generally seek to provide diversification by investing in strategies that do not correlate directly with traditional equity and/or fixed-income investments, investments strategies may include, but are not limited to, the following:

-- Statistical Arbitrage
+It is acknowledged that there is no guarantee that this objective will be realized. - Transparency and Liquidity: It is acknowledged that these investments are less transparent than traditional investments and that liquidity in such investments is usually significantly limited.
+Liquidity constraints, including lockup provisions and redemption or withdrawal fees, must be taken into consideration when making allocations to such investments. - Allowable Strategies: Since alternative investments generally seek to provide diversification by investing in strategies that do not correlate directly with traditional equity and/or fixed-income investments, investments strategies may include, but are not limited to, the following: - Statistical Arbitrage o Distress Securities

-- Distress Securities

-- Bayesian Modeling
+- o Bayesian Modeling

-- Merger Arbitrage
+- o Merger Arbitrage

-- Momentum Trading
+- o Momentum Trading

 - Fixed Income Arbitrage

-- Debt/Equity Financing
+- o Debt/Equity Financing

 - Equity Long/Short

 - Leveraged Buyouts

 - o Global macro

+- o Venture Capital